ucd-library/vessel/README.md

   - Fuseki UI: http://localhost:8080/
   - Kafka UI: http://localhost:9000/

-# TODO
+# Elastic Search Indexer

-Add Elastic Search.
-Add real consumer (indexer) that listens to Kafka messages and reads in objects into elastic search based on spaql queries.
-Add Node API layer (with swagger docs).
+The Elastic Search indexer is a Kafka consumer that listens for messages and reads in objects (using `lib/sparql/index.js` getModel() method) into elastic search based on spaql queries.

+# API Layer

+Node API layer (with swagger docs). currently `/api` returns OpenAPI docs and `/api/{:id}` returns elastic search object.  id's have `ucdrp:` prefix.